TO THE PARADISE WATCHDOGS / BAN THE QUARRY WEBSITE

 First time here?
 Read this first.

 We hold monthly bake sales on the 3rd Saturday of the month, from March through November at: Freed’s Supermarket, Swamp Pike, Gilbertsville.

-Our bake sales will resume in March 2020:
+Our first three 2020 bake sales will be:

 During spring, summer, and fall we sell: annuals, perennials, small trees, shrubs, ground covers, and wild ferns.
 These are all specimens from our home gardens.
 In the fall we sell nursery mums.
 Plants are available at our bake sales held at Freed’s Supermarket.
 Prices are very low!
 Come out and take a look.

 Please note: Periodically, we add fundraisers during the year.
 Check this website for all updates and cancellations.

 The Paradise Watchdogs are fully funded by your kind donations.
 To donate, please send a check to: